- Supporting your wife during labor and delivery: What dads should do

 As you can imagine, our hospital room was full of stuff and yeah we looked like first time parents – but I would not have had it any other way.
 My wife was happy, and there was never a moment where we said, “we should have brought…”

 Many things can and will happen in the delivery room.
-You may end up a little overwhelmed at times but trust me, you will be so busy worrying about other things that time flies by.
+You may end up a little overwhelmed at times, you will be so busy worrying about many things that time flies by.

 If things get complicated or you get stressed, here are a few other things you can do: